Wonbk/wonbk.github.io/essays/Importance of Agile Project Management.md

 ---

 In this ICS 314 course, I have greatly improved my skills ranging from web development with react to learning databases with MongoDb.
-But two very important aspects of software engineering I've learned in ky opinion is Agile Project Management and Open Source Software Development.
+But two very important aspects of software engineering I've learned in my opinion is Agile Project Management and Open Source Software Development.

 <img class="ui huge centered image" src="../images/agile-project-management.jpg">